nicolegunn/education-website-frontend/README_Submission.md

 4. **Response Handling**: If the server responds with a status of 200, it means the login was successful.
 The function then calls the `logInFunction` prop with the user data received from the server.
 If the server responds with a status of 401, it means the password was incorrect, and an alert is shown to the user.

-**The `handleLogin` function is called when the user clicks the "Submit" button on the login form.
+The `handleLogin` function is called when the user clicks the "Submit" button on the login form.
 The type of user (student or teacher) is determined based on the `name` attribute of the button that was clicked.
-This is passed to the `handleLogin` function through the event object `e`.**
+This is passed to the `handleLogin` function through the event object `e`.

+**Need more details, checkout this progression circuit that I made in the miro app https://miro.com/app/board/uXjVKVO8LPg=/ <==by clicking this link**

 ### Registering a New User